Flexible Array Members in a structure in C

 - Adjacent memory locations are used to store structure members in memory.

-- In previous standards of the C programming language, we were able to to declare a zero size array member in place of a flexible array member.
+- In previous standards of the C programming language, we were able to declare a zero size array member in place of a flexible array member.
 The GCC compiler with C89 standard considers it as zero size array.

 This article is contributed by Sanjay Kumar Ulsha from JNTUH College Of Engineering, Hyderabad.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.